Skip to main content

 In addition to the correspondence, there are fifteen legal documents dating from 1783 until 1849.
 They include several indentures for the sale of land, a power of attorney to James Moore from John Moore, Jr., the wills of both James Moore and Richard Carman, and a number of other documents.
 An item of historical significance quite different in content from the Moore Family correspondence and legal documents, but found within the papers, is a letter written on 7 November 1854 from the Siege of Sebastopol during the Crimean War.
 It gives a vivid account of the Battle of Inkerman.

-Originals: The original records are held by the University of New Brunswick Archives.
+The original records are held by UNB Archives & Special Collections.

 Finding Aids: